INTERNSHIP PROGRAM TABLES

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:

-The application deadline is November 22nd at 12 AM (CST).
+The application deadline is November 27th at 12 AM (CST).
 A select number of applicants will be invited for interviews.
 Until further notice, all interviews will be virtual.
 Practicum requirements must have been completed, with at least 400 hours of AAPI Intervention Hours recorded or projected by the beginning of internship, and at least 100 AAPI Assessment Hours.
+For the duration of the pandemic national state of emergency, we recognize that students may have difficulty compiling practicum hours.
+While our stated hours are preferred, we will not discard applications where potential interns or training directors note a lack of local opportunity to obtain hours.
+Each applicant who has not been able to meet the hours will be considered on a case-by-case basis.
 The doctoral program must certify that the applicant is ready for internship.
 Due to state policies and regulations governing patient contact in state facilities, we cannot accept applicants with previous felony convictions, or misdemeanor convictions other than traffic offenses.

 Our internship follows the Commonwealth of Kentucky’s non-discrimination policies.
 Pursuant to Executive Order 2008-473 and relevant state and federal laws, it is the Commonwealth of Kentucky’s policy to provide equal employment opportunity to all people in all aspects of employer-employee relations without discrimination because of race, color, religion, sex, national origin, sexual orientation or gender identity, ancestry, age (40 and over), disability, veteran status or genetic information.
 We are particularly interested in receiving applications from a broad and diverse spectrum of people, including minorities, protected veterans, and individuals with disabilities.